 What is UniConn?

-- Students applying to colleges/universities in the US or other English-speaking countries.
+- Students applying to universities in the US or other English-speaking countries.

 - Students who have been accepted into a degree program but need to improve their language proficiency and academic skills before beginning their degree.

-What are the benefits of taking UniConn for students at an intermediate (CEFR B1+) or advanced (CEFR B2+) level?
+What are the benefits of UniConn for students at an intermediate or advanced level?

 - Individualized academic plans, developed with a UniConn adviser based on the student’s specific needs and goals, and monitoring of progress towards goals

-- One-on-one advising sessions with a college counselor
+- One-on-one advising sessions with a university admissions specialist

 - Orientation to the academic expectations and culture of the US university

-What are examples of academic and admissions-focused electives that intermediate (CEFR B1+) or advanced (CEFR B2+) level students can take in UniConn?
+What are examples of academic and admissions-focused electives that intermediate or advanced level students can take in UniConn?

 - Applying to US Universities